spryker/spryker-docs/_drafts/oryx/routing.md

+---
-# Routing
+title: Routing
+description:
+template: concept-topic-template
+last_updated: Apr 4, 2023
+---

-Routing is an essential feature for any web application, allowing users to navigate between different pages or components within the application.
+Routing lets users navigate between different pages or components within an application.
 The `@spryker-oryx/router` package provides routing infrastructure for your application, including a `RouterService` for interacting with the router and framework-specific integrations for providing actual routing config.

-This guide will walk you through the process of setting up routing in your application, including how to add the `RouterFeature` to your application, render the router outlet, and provide routes using Dependency Injection (DI).
+This document describes how to set up routing: add `RouterFeature` to your application, render the router outlet, and provide routes using Dependency Injection (DI)<!-- add a link -->.

 `@spryker-oryx/router` provides infrastructure for routing capabilities.
 It gives you mainly the `RouterService` which is a generic way for navigating in your application.